KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="C1" %}
 ### **Unholy Revelation**

-When Rosaria deals a CRIT Hit, her ATK Speed increase by 10% and her Normal Attack DMG increases by 10% for 4s (can trigger vs shielded enemies)
+When Rosaria deals a CRIT Hit, her ATK SPD increases by 10% and her Normal Attack DMG increases by 10% for 4s.

+**Note**
+* Can trigger against shielded enemies

 {% endtab %}

 {% tab title="C2" %}
 ### **Land Without Promise**

-The duration of the **Ice Lance** created by Rites of Termination is increased by 4s.
+The duration of the **Ice Lance** created by **Rites of Termination** is increased by 4s.

 {% endtab %}

 {% tab title="C3" %}
 ### **The Wages of Sin**

-Increases the level of **Ravaging Confession** by 3.
+Increases the Level of **Ravaging Confession** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Painful Grace**

 **Ravaging Confession**'s CRIT Hits regenerate 5 Energy for Rosaria.
 Can only be triggered once each time **Ravaging Confession** is cast.

 {% endtab %}

 {% tab title="C5" %}
 ### **Last Rites**

-Increases the level of **Rites of Termination** by 3.
+Increases the Level of **Rites of Termination** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Divine Retribution**

-**Rites of Termination**'s attack decreases opponent's Physical RES by 20% for 10s.
+**Rites of Termination**'s attack decreases opponents' Physical RES by 20% for 10s.

+**Note**
 * This effect can also be triggered by the lance DoT.
 {% endtab %}
 {% endtabs %}